Young Adult Counseling

 Jordan Meehan, LCSW

 I provide a safe environment where you can develop insight into your experiences, behaviors, and relationships, as well as build healthy coping habits, self-care skills, and positive self-regard.

-What to expect during your counseling journey
+What to expect from the counseling journey

 We create a unique counseling process that is tailored to each person’s strengths and experiences.

 Counseling is meant to be a time of self-exploration and growth.
 Your clinician will tailor treatment to your specific needs based on your goals and what you would like to achieve.
 Counseling has the potential to be short-term or long-term based on your individual needs.

 Sustained progress can be made in as few as 8 weekly sessions, but most people find that they need treatment for a minimum of several months.
 We encourage you to attend weekly sessions, as this allows you to establish a close working relationship with your clinician and to make progress more quickly.
 Our hope is for you to reach your goals sooner rather than later so that you can live the life you desire.

 Both before and during your first session, you will be asked to provide information about yourself and your reasons for seeking counseling.
 During the first session, your clinician will briefly review Restorative Counseling’s policies so that you are aware of your rights as a client and can ask any questions you may have.
 The primary focus of the intake process is to discuss your personal, social, family, and educational history to help give your clinician an overall picture of who you are.
 Goals for treatment will be discussed and your clinician will provide insight into how they conduct counseling sessions.